gf-co/all-google-product/README.md

-# Next.js with Supabase
+# All Google Product

-- A React app to demo Supabase's capabilities.
+- A React app to demo Firebase's capabilities built with tools made by Google.
-- Using tools with no vendor lock-in.

 ## Built with

-- Next.js
-- TypeScript
-- Tailwind CSS
-- Jest
+- Firebase
-- Cypress
+- MUI
-- MDX (Lets you write pages using Markdown.)

 ## Live Demo